Weather Conditions and Reports

 Southwest

-Total accumulated precipitation since November 1 ranged from 3.3 mm to 29.9 mm throughout all regions.
-Normal (based on the 30-year historical average) precipitations ranged from 19.3 mm to 42.8 mm across agro-Manitoba.
-Most of agro-Manitoba has seen less than 15 mm of precipitation accumulate this off season.
-Parts of the Northwest, Southwest, and Central regions have accumulated between 15 mm and 25 mm.
-The majority of the province has accumulated less than 60% of normal precipitation since November 1.
-The seasonal accumulation at the The Pas is 102% of normal.
+Total accumulated precipitation since November 1 ranged from 11 mm to 60 mm throughout all regions.
+Normal (based on the 30-year historical average) precipitations ranged from 29.6 mm to 62.2 mm across agro-Manitoba.
+Most of agro-Manitoba has seen less than 45 mm of precipitation this off-season.
+Although the recent snowfall has brought accumulation closer to normal in most areas, much of the province has still accumulated less than 70% of normal precipitation since November 1.
+The seasonal accumulation at The Pas is 132% of normal.

 Table 2.
-Summary of measurement of total accumulated precipitation in Manitoba’s Agricultural Regions.
+Summary of measurement of total accumulated precipitation in Manitoba’s Agricultural R

 Region